ReactiveX/RxSwift/README.md

 That's probably one of my favorite things about Rx.

 This is of course valid for query operations or commands that are scheduled for future execution.
-For commands that have already started to mutate state the situation is little more complex and depends on the particular case.
+For commands that have already started to mutate state, the situation is little more complex and depends on the particular case.

 ## Duality between Observer and Iterator / Enumerator / Generator / Sequences

 There is a duality between observer and generator pattern.
 They both describe sequences.
-Since sequences in Rx are implemented through observer pattern it is important to understand this duality.
+Since sequences in Rx are implemented through observer pattern, it is important to understand this duality.

 In short, there are two basic ways elements of a sequence can be accessed.